 12. Jiu-Jitsu Focused Class, Advanced Class, Chin Na Class and requirements

 Adults Grappling and Chin Na: Our style called SMT.
 It is a mixed art, and therefore you will learn ground technique and stand up chin na as part of your regular curriculum.
 No separate grappling or joint manipulation class is needed for you to get full benefit from our program.
 However, we do offer a solid block of time to work specifically on ground technique part of our program.
 You must be 2nd White or above and attend 2 additional core classes per week to attend this class.
 Our Adult class that is held on Tuesdays at 8:00PM and most Saturday's at 12 noon.
 If you would like to join the class a Judo Gi is required and can be ordered for 99.00 (price subject to change slightly).
-Your uniform can be ordered in our store.

 13. Change Billing Information, Upgrade Your Program, Or Cancel Your Contract